frank038/tkpdfreader/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY.
 Anyone can use and modified it for any purpose.

 A pdf reader in Python3/tkinter based on PyMuPDF by Ruikai Liu and Jorj X. McKie.
 Required: PyMuPDF (included, no need to download it; Notice: in the fitz folder there is a compiled library file).
 This program uses custom file and folder dialogs instead of the default tkinter dialogs.
 They are a slightly modified version of the project by Juliette Monsel (j_4321).
+Update: if a package with the name python3-fitz exists in your distro, just install it and move over the fitz folder of this program.

 How to start this program: pdfViewer.py FILE_TO_OPEN [FONT_SIZE]